StackStorm/st2docs/docs/source/troubleshooting/submit_debug_info.rst

     2015-02-10 16:45:37,193  INFO - Encrypting tarball...
     2015-02-10 16:45:43,926  INFO - Debug tarball successfully uploaded to StackStorm

-If you want to only send a specific information to StackStorm or exclude particular information you can use the ``--exclude-<content>`` flag.
+If you want to only send specific information to StackStorm or exclude particular information you can use the ``--exclude-<content>`` flag.

 For example, if you want to only send us log files, you would run the command